 The Board Charter outlines the detailed criteria used to assess a NED's independence.

 The Board, prior to a NED's appointment and on an annual basis, assesses each NED's independence against these criteria.
 All of our NEDs satisfy Ampol's criteria for independence.

-In summary, a Director is considered to be independent if they are independent of management and free of any business or other relationship that could, or could reasonably be perceived to, materially interfere with their capacity to bring independent judgement on issues before the Board, and their ability to act in the best interests of Ampol.
-Each NEDs' date of appointment and tenure is set out in the table above.
+In summary, a Director is considered to be independent if they are independent of management and free of any interest, position, association or other relationship that could, or could reasonably be perceived to, materially interfere with the independent exercise of a Director's judgement.
+Each NEDs' date of appointment and tenure is set out in the table below.